 When activity is complete, the system displays a "success" message.

-CHAPTER 3: Set the HSM Policies
+CHAPTER 2: Set the HSM Policies

-SafeNet Luna HSMs are built on one of our general-purpose HSM platforms (hardware plus firmware), and then are loaded with what we call "personality", to make them into specific types of HSM with specific abilities and constraints, to suit different markets and applications.
+SafeNet Luna HSMs are built on one of our general-purpose HSM platforms (hardware plus firmware), with a range of capabilities allowing them to be customized for specific use cases.